misdoro/JavaNodeSwDoc/source/intro.rst

 *	Give end-users a choice of the implementation language

-*	Architectural disagreements with Python node software author, notably the architecture of the XML generator (see the :ref:`diff` section)
+*	Architectural design of the XML generator based on the schema rather than on a non-hierarchical dictionnary (as in Python/Django node software - see below the :ref:`diff` section)

 Used software